keptn-workshops/getting-started/04_Automatic_remediation/README.md

   ![](../images/dt_service_events.png)

-:heavy_check_mark: We can also verify the remediation action by investigating the time series chart for the response time of our service.
-In this chart you will see a decrease in response time starting at the moment where Keptn deployed the additional instances of our service:
+:heavy_check_mark: You can also verify the remediation action by investigating the time series chart for the response time of your service.
+In this chart you will see a decrease in response time starting at the moment where Keptn deployed the additional instances of your service:

   ![](../images/dt_problem_closed.png)